pombredanne/PSUpdateReporting/README.md

 update information.
 Once the information is gathered, it may be reported on in a manner useful to the administrator with built-in functionality.

-##Scripts
+##Functions

-Scripts are broken down into the usual PowerShell verb-noun results-based separations.
+Functions are broken down into the usual PowerShell verb-noun results-based separations.

 ###Listing

+####MSRCAPIKey-actions.ps1

 * Get-APIKey